Schizotypy: Negative priming

-SAWCI
+Semantic activation without conscious identification

 The phenomenon of semantic activation without conscious identification (SAWCI) is said to be displayed when a person shows a priming effect from the processing of consciously undetectable words.
-For example, a person who has just been shown the word ‘giraffe’, but at a speed at which he or she was not able consciously to report what it was, may nevertheless identify more quickly than usual another animal word on the next trial.
+For example, a person who has just been shown the word 'giraffe', but at a speed at which he or she was not able consciously to report what it was, may nevertheless identify more quickly than usual another animal word on the next trial.
 Evans found that high schizotypes showed a greater priming effect than controls in such a situation.
 She argued that this could be accounted for by a relative weakness of inhibitory mechanisms in the semantic networks of high schizotypes.

 Attention, working memory, and executive functions

 Schizotypy symptoms have been related to deficits in executive functions, which entails the psychological processes that supersede habitual inclinations with novel responses and behaviors to fulfill important goals.
 In particular, when schizotypy is elevated, the ability to filter out task-irrelevant stimuli may be impaired.
 That is, participants who score highly on schizotypy tend to fail to ignore a previously preexposed, non-reinforced stimulus as compared to a non-preexposed, novel and potentially important event.

 Enhanced performance on verbal fluency has been associated with high levels of positive schizotypy, i.e. increased reports of hallucination-like experiences, delusional ideation, and perceptual aberrations.
 However, decreased performance was associated with negative schizotypy, such as anhedonia.

-Many studies have also shown that individuals who exhibit schizotypy features demonstrate deficits in attention and working memory.Tsakanikos, E. (2004).
-Logical reasoning in schizotypal personality.
-Personality and Individual Differences, 37, 1717-1726.Tsakanikos, E. & Reed, P. (2005).
-Dimensional approaches to experimental psychopathology: shift learning and schizotypic traits in college students.
-Journal of Behavior Therapy and Experimental Psychiatry, 36, 300-312.
+Many studies have also shown that individuals who exhibit schizotypy features demonstrate deficits in attention and working memory.